ThaaoBlues/epic-games-store-scraper/README.md

 print(sc.get_free_game_of_the_week())

-#get a game by name and display his price, if the game doesn't exist the function return "This game is not in the epic-games store"
+#get a game by name, developpement studio and display his price, if the game doesn't exist the function return "This game is not in the epic-games store"
 ele = sc.get_game_by_name("among us")
 print("name : " + ele[0])
 print("price : "+ ele[1])
+print("made by : "+ele[2])

 #connect to your epic games account and by a free game by name